jldbc/pybaseball/README.md

 ## Pitching Stats: pitching stats for players across multiple seasons, single seasons, or during a specified time period

 This library contains two main functions for obtaining pitching data.
-For league-wide season-level pitching data, use the function `pitcihng_leaders(start_season, end_season)`.
+For league-wide season-level pitching data, use the function `pitching_stats(start_season, end_season)`.
 This will return one row per player per season, and provide all metrics made available by FanGraphs.

 The second is `pitching_stats_range(start_dt, end_dt)`.
 This allows you to obtain pitching data over a specific time interval, allowing you to get more granular than the FanGraphs function (for example, to see which pitcher had the strongest month of May).
 This query pulls data from Baseball Reference.
 Note that all dates should be in `YYYY-MM-DD` format.

 If you prefer Baseball Reference to FanGraphs, there is actually a third option called `pitching_stats_bref(season)`.
-This works the same as `pitching_leaders`, but retrieves its data from Baseball Reference instead.
+This works the same as `pitching_stats`, but retrieves its data from Baseball Reference instead.
 This is typically not recommended, however, because the Baseball Reference query currently can only retrieve one season's worth of data per request.

 ~~~~
->>> from pybaseball import pitching_leaders
+>>> from pybaseball import pitching_stats
->>> data = pitching_leaders(2012, 2016)
+>>> data = pitching_stats(2012, 2016)
 >>> data.head()
      Season             Name     Team   Age     W    L   ERA  WAR     G    GS
 336  2015.0  Clayton Kershaw  Dodgers  27.0  16.0  7.0  2.13  8.6  33.0  33.0